ml-and-ds-papers-on-the-go/andre-ye.github.io/history/winter/reading-responses/rr4/reinventing-the-people.md

   - Looked unflinchingly at social inequity around them, and hoped to overcome barriers to individual oppurtunity.
 - The reform movement was not to be working towards one kind or class of people, but instead for the common good.

+- The Progressive movement has been elusive for historians; there are many theories.
+  -   gressives were viewed as members of a displaced middle class, driven to reform by anxiety over their status.
+- Others